JS-Bok/Clustered-hidden-Markov-models/README.md

 # Clustered-hidden-Markov-models
-Code and datasets for submission of the paper "Clustered hidden Markov models".
+Code and datasets for reproduce the results in "Clustered hidden Markov models", J. Bok & S. Shin.